MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

 An instance constructor always runs after a static constructor.

-The compiler cannot inline a call to a constructor if the class has a static constructor.
-The compiler cannot inline a call to any member function if the class is a value type, has a static constructor, and does not have an instance constructor.
-The CLR may inline the call, but the compiler cannot.
+The compiler can't inline a call to a constructor if the class has a static constructor.
+The compiler can't inline a call to any member function if the class is a value type, has a static constructor, and doesn't have an instance constructor.
+The CLR may inline the call, but the compiler can't.

-Define a static constructor as a private member function, because it is meant to be called only by the CLR.
+Define a static constructor as a private member function, because it's meant to be called only by the CLR.

 For more information about static constructors, see [How to: Define an Interface Static Constructor (C++/CLI)](../dotnet/how-to-define-an-interface-static-constructor-cpp-cli.md) .